CodeDay-Labs-RNZ/Space-saver/README.md

 # Space-saver

 ### Overview
-Space-saver is an application developed by [Nicklas Di Pietro](https://www.linkedin.com/in/nicklasdipietro/), [Zini Wang](https://www.linkedin.com/in/ziniwang/), and [Robel Hailu](https://www.linkedin.com/in/robelhailu/) as part of the CodeDay Labs initiative.
+Space-saver is an application developed by [Nicklas Di Pietro](https://www.linkedin.com/in/nicklasdipietro/), [Zini Wang](https://www.linkedin.com/in/ziniwang/), and [Robel Hailu](https://www.linkedin.com/in/robelhailu/) as part of the CodeDay Labs summer internship.
 The application allows users to sign up and reserve spaces from businesses that collaborate with the platform.

 ### Features
 - User Authenticaiton